How to treat purulent inflammation of the skin? Purulent inflammation on the skin Localization of diffuse purulent inflammation

 15. Purulent inflammation

-With purulent inflammation, the exudate is represented by polymorphonuclear leukocytes, includes dead leukocytes, destroyed tissues.
-Color from white to yellow-green. ubiquitous localization.
-The reasons are varied; first of all - coccal flora.
-The pyogenic flora includes staphylo-and streptococci, meningococci, gonococci and bacilli - intestinal, Pseudomonas aeruginosa.
-One of the factors of the pathogenicity of this flora are the so-called leukocidins, they cause an increase in the chemotaxis of leukocytes towards themselves and their death.
-In the future, with the death of leukocytes, factors are released that stimulate the chemotaxis of new leukocytes in the focus of inflammation.
-Proteolytic enzymes, which are released during destruction, are able to destroy both their own tissues and tissues of the body.
-Therefore, there is a rule: "you see pus - let it out" in order to prevent the destruction of your own tissues.
+In purulent inflammation, the exudate is represented by polymorphonuclear leukocytes and includes dead leukocytes and destroyed tissue.
+Color ranges from white to yellow-green.
+Ubiquitous localization.
+The reasons are varied; First of all, coccal flora.
+The pyogenic flora includes staphylococci and streptococci, meningococci, gonococci and coli - intestinal, pseudomonas.
+One of the pathogenicity factors of this flora is the so-called leukocidins; they cause an increase in the chemotaxis of leukocytes towards themselves and their death.
+Subsequently, when leukocytes die, factors are released that stimulate the chemotaxis of new leukocytes at the site of inflammation.
+Proteolytic enzymes, which are released during destruction, are capable of destroying both their own tissues and those of the body.
+Therefore, there is a rule: “if you see pus, release it” in order to prevent the destruction of your own tissues.

-There are the following types of purulent inflammation.
+The following types of purulent inflammation are distinguished.

 1. Phlegmon - diffuse, diffuse, without clear boundaries, purulent inflammation.
-Diffuse infiltration by leukocytes of various tissues occurs (most often - subcutaneous fat, as well as the walls of hollow organs, intestines - phlegmonous appendicitis).
-Phlegmonous inflammation can occur in the parenchyma of any organs.
+Diffuse infiltration of various tissues by leukocytes occurs (most often - subcutaneous fat, as well as the walls of hollow organs, intestines - phlegmonous appendicitis).
+Phlegmonous inflammation can occur in the parenchyma of any organ.

-2. Abscess - focal, delimited purulent inflammation.
-Allocate acute and chronic abscess.
-An acute abscess has an irregular shape, an indistinct, blurred border, and there is no decay in the center.
-A chronic abscess has a regular shape, with clear boundaries and a decay zone in the center.
-The clarity of the border is due to the fact that the connective tissue grows along the periphery of the abscess.
-In the wall of such an abscess, several layers are distinguished - the inner layer is represented by a pyogenic membrane of granulation tissue, and the outer part of the wall is formed by fibrous connective tissue.
-When an abscess is connected to the external environment with the help of anatomical channels (in the lungs), an air space is formed in the cavity, and the pus is located horizontally (this is noticeable on the x-ray).
+2. Abscess – focal, limited purulent inflammation.
+There are acute and chronic abscesses.
+An acute abscess has irregular shape, fuzzy, blurred boundary, no decay is observed in the center.
+A chronic abscess has a regular shape, with clear boundaries and a zone of decay in the center.
+The clarity of the border is due to the fact that growth occurs along the periphery of the abscess connective tissue.
+In the wall of such an abscess there are several layers - inner layer, is represented by a pyogenic membrane made of granulation tissue, and the outer part of the wall is formed by fibrous connective tissue.
+When the abscess is connected to the external environment through anatomical channels (in the lungs), an air space is formed in the cavity, and the pus is located horizontally (this is noticeable on the x-ray).

-3. Empyema - purulent inflammation in the anatomical cavities (empyema of the pleura, maxillary sinuses, gallbladder).
-The outcome of purulent inflammation depends on the size, shape, localization of foci.
+3. Empyema – purulent inflammation in anatomical cavities (pleural empyema, maxillary sinuses, gallbladder).
+The outcome of purulent inflammation depends on the size, shape, and location of the lesions.
 Purulent exudate can resolve, sometimes sclerosis develops - scarring of the tissue.

-A complication in the form of corroding surrounding tissues with proteolytic enzymes can lead to the formation of fistulas - channels through which the abscess is emptied outward (self-cleaning) or into the serous membrane (for example, a lung abscess can lead to the development of pleural empyema, liver - to purulent peritonitis, etc. ); bleeding; exhaustion; intoxication, etc.
+A complication in the form of erosion of surrounding tissues by proteolytic enzymes can lead to the formation of fistulas - channels through which the abscess empties outward (self-cleaning) or into the serous membrane (for example, a lung abscess can lead to the development of pleural empyema, liver - to purulent peritonitis, etc. ); bleeding; exhaustion; intoxication, etc.

-From the book Odolen Grass author Rim Bilalovich Akhmedov
+From the book Overcome Grass author Rim Bilalovich Akhmedov

-Inflammation of the appendages In the folk medicine of Belarus, juniper berries are popular for inflammation of the appendages.
-They are collected in the second year of life, when they turn black and become covered with a bluish bloom.
-One tablespoon of berries is poured into 300 ml of boiling water, simmered all night in a cooling
+INFLAMMATION OF THE APPENDIXES folk medicine In Belarus, juniper berries are popular for inflammation of the appendages.
+They are collected in the second year of life, when they turn black and are covered with a bluish coating.
+One tablespoon of berries is poured into 300 ml of boiling water, simmered overnight in a cooling

 From the book Pathological Anatomy author Marina Aleksandrovna Kolesnikova

 13. Inflammation Inflammation is a complex protective stromal-vascular reaction of the body in response to the action of a pathological factor.
-According to etiology, 2 groups of inflammations are distinguished: 1) banal; 2) specific.
+According to the etiology, 2 groups of inflammation are distinguished: 1) banal; 2) specific.
+Specific is the inflammation that is caused

-From the book Practical Homeopathy author Viktor Iosifovich Varshavsky
+From the book Practical Homeopathy author Victor Iosifovich Varshavsky

-INFLAMMATION An acute inflammatory reaction in the mucous membranes, skin, synovial membranes, lymph nodes and other structures.
-Belladonna 3X, 3 - acutely developing inflammation with anxiety, sharp pain in the damaged area, severe
+INFLAMMATION Acute inflammatory reaction in mucous membranes, skin, synovial membranes, lymph nodes and other structures.
+Belladonna 3X, 3 - acutely developing inflammation with anxiety, severe pain in the damaged area, severe

 From the book Homeopathy for General Practitioners author A. A. Krylov

-Inflammation Inflammatory processes of various localization and severity, acute and chronic, are constantly encountered in the practice of doctors of various specialties.
-From pathophysiological positions, inflammation is understood as a complex local vascular tissue
+Inflammation Inflammatory processes of varying localization and severity, acute and chronic, are constantly encountered in the practice of doctors of various specialties.
+From a pathophysiological point of view, inflammation is understood as a complex local vascular-tissue

 From the book People's Russian Medical Book author Svetlana Olegovna Chebaeva

-Inflammation of the lungs Recipe 1 1 tablespoon of marshmallow roots pour 250 ml of vodka, leave for 7 days in a dark place, strain.
+Inflammation of the lungs Recipe 1 1 tablespoon of marshmallow roots, pour 250 ml of vodka, leave for 7 days dark place, strain.
 Take 30 drops 3 times a day for pneumonia, as well as for tracheitis and bronchiectasis.
 Mullein has an expectorant effect and therefore

 From the book Homeopathy.
 Part II.
-Practical recommendations for the choice of drugs by Gerhard Keller
+Practical recommendations for choosing medications by Gerhard Köller

-Inflammation of the veins Phlebitis If the treatment of inflammation of the veins with Arnica and Hamamelis is started in time, a cure can almost always be achieved.
+Inflammation of the veins Phlebitis If treatment of inflammation of the veins with Arnica and Hamamelis is started in a timely manner, a cure can almost always be achieved.
 These funds are already

 From the book Life without a cold author Sergei Alexandrovich Nikitin

-Inflammation In the first period of the disease, when the fever shows nervous excitement: with great heat, burning, dry skin, rapid and very full pulse, great thirst, great fog in the head, pain and tightness in the occiput and back of the head, bruising, insomnia, dejection :
+Inflammation In the first period of the disease, when the fever shows nervous excitement: with great heat, burning, dry skin, rapid and very full pulse, great thirst, great fog in the head, pain and tightness in the occiput and back of the head, fatigue, insomnia, despondency :

 From the book 100% vision.
 Treatment, recovery, prevention author Svetlana Valerievna Dubrovskaya

-Inflammation of the eyelids The inflammatory process is localized in the area of the upper or lower eyelids with blepharitis.
-In addition, it can be a complication of infectious eye diseases.
+Inflammation of the eyelids The inflammatory process is localized in the area of the upper or lower eyelid with blepharitis.
+In addition, it may be a complication of infectious eye diseases.
 In parallel with therapy, you can use the following folk remedies.
-Because dope
+Because Datura

-From the book Onion Peel.
+From the book Onion Peels.
 Treatment for 100 diseases author Anastasia Prikhodko

 From the book Folk remedies in the fight against 100 diseases.
 Health and longevity author Yu.
 N. Nikolaev

-Inflammation of the lungs 1.
-Pour one tablespoon of coltsfoot with 1 cup of boiling water.
-Insist 30 min.
+Pneumonia 1.
+Pour one tablespoon of coltsfoot into 1 cup of boiling water.
+Leave for 30 minutes.
 Take chilled 5 times a day.2.
-Pour 4 tablespoons of needles (Siberian spruce) with 2.5 cups of boiling water, leave for 3 days.
+Pour 4 tablespoons of pine needles (Siberian spruce) with 2.5 cups of boiling water, leave for 3 days.
 Take 3 tablespoons 5 times a day.3.
 Ground

-Inflammation of the veins With inflammation of the veins, cold vinegar compresses are made.
-Clay compresses with acetic water also work well.
-You can also recommend cottage cheese compresses, which are done 2-3 times a day.
+Inflammation of the veins For inflammation of the veins, cold vinegar compresses are applied.
+Clay compresses with vinegar water also work well.
+You can also recommend curd compresses, which are made 2-3 times a day.
 After 3-4 days the pain goes away.
-However, in this case, like
+However, in this case, as well as

-From the book Burdock - a natural healer author S. V. Filatov
+From the book Burdock - natural healer by S. V. Filatov

-Erysipelas Infusion of burdock roots with birch tar 20 g of burdock roots and hop cones, 10 g of St. John's wort and yarrow leaves, 10 ml of birch tar, 250 ml of water.
+Erysipelas Infusion of burdock roots with birch tar 20 g of burdock roots and hop cones, 10 g of St. John's wort herb and yarrow leaves, 10 ml of birch tar, 250 ml of water.
+Mix the raw materials, take 20 g of the collection, pour boiling water,

-From the book Healing Hydrogen Peroxide author Nikolai Ivanovich Dannikov
+From the book Healing peroxide hydrogen author Nikolai Ivanovich Danikov

-Inflammation of the throat (inflammation of the larynx) Sore throat is caused by inflammation of the nasopharynx and often accompanies colds and flu.
-Adenoids and tonsils can also become inflamed.
-With a cold, the patient begins to complain of pain, irritation and sore throat,
+Sore throat (sore throat) Sore throat is caused by inflammation of the nasopharynx and often accompanies colds and flu.
+The adenoids and tonsil glands can also become inflamed.
+With a cold, the patient begins to complain of pain, irritation and inflammation of the throat,

 From the book Treatment of eye diseases + course of therapeutic exercises author Sergey Pavlovich Kashin

-Inflammation of the eyelids The inflammatory process is localized in the area of the upper or lower eyelids with blepharitis.
+Inflammation of the eyelids The inflammatory process is localized in the area of the upper or lower eyelid with blepharitis.
 In addition, it can be a complication of infectious eye diseases.
-Since Datura is considered a poisonous plant, you should consult before using it.
+Since Datura is considered a poisonous plant, you should seek advice before using it.

-From the book The Secret Wisdom of the Human Body author Alexander Solomonovich Zalmanov
+From the book Secret Wisdom human body author Alexander Solomonovich Zalmanov

-Inflammation The classic formula for inflammation is pain, redness, heat, swelling, dysfunction (dolor, rubor, calor, tumor, functio laesa).
-Can this definition, which has been known for centuries, retain its meaning today?
-There are many reasons why pathophysiologists proclaim
+Inflammation The classic formula of inflammation is pain, redness, heat, swelling, dysfunction (dolor, rubor, calor, tumor, functio laesa).
+Can this definition, known for centuries, retain its meaning today?
+There are many reasons that lead pathophysiologists to proclaim

 From the book Healing Apple Cider Vinegar author Nikolai Illarionovich Danikov

-Throat inflammation (inflammation of the larynx) - Gargle prepared with fenugreek seeds, with the addition of apple cider vinegar, is very useful for colds.
-It is prepared like this: 2 tbsp. spoons of seeds pour 1 liter of cold water and boil for half an hour over low heat.
-Then decoction
+Throat inflammation (inflammation of the larynx) - Gargle prepared with fenugreek seeds, with the addition of apple cider vinegar, very useful for colds.
+It is prepared like this: 2 tbsp. spoons of seeds pour 1 liter cold water and simmer for half an hour over low heat.
+Then the decoction

 Section Description

-Purulent diseases of the skin and subcutaneous tissue is an extensive group of pathologies of various types, including lesions of the skin by a wide variety of infectious agents.
-Any person can face purulent pathologies.
+Purulent skin diseases and subcutaneous tissue– a wide group of pathologies of various types, including lesions skin a wide variety of infectious agents.
+Anyone can encounter purulent pathologies.

-Many patients wonder why inflammation occurs under the skin or on it?
-The reasons are usually the following:
+Many patients wonder why inflammation occurs under or on the skin?
+The reasons are usually the following factors:

-• penetration under the skin of various infectious agents, which are often pathogenic microorganisms;
+• penetration of various infectious agents under the skin, which are often pathogenic microorganisms;

-• exposure to various stimuli of a physical type, followed by the addition of an infectious process;
+• exposure to various physical irritants followed by the addition of an infectious process;

 • various mechanical injuries, such as bruises, sprains, can lead to a purulent process;

-Another key factor that is necessary for the development of an infection under the skin or on it, doctors consider a decrease in the body's immune defenses.
+Doctors believe that another key factor that is necessary for the development of infection under the skin or on it is a decrease in the body’s immune defense.
 Often, if immunity is not reduced, the disease simply does not develop even if the infection is in the affected area.

 Symptoms

-If the area under the skin or on it becomes inflamed, patients usually complain of a number of characteristic symptoms, which are difficult to confuse with other diseases.
-Draw attention to:
+If an area under or on the skin becomes inflamed, patients usually complain of a number of characteristic symptoms, which are difficult to confuse with other diseases.
+Noteworthy:

-• the presence of local redness, strictly limited, without spreading at the initial stages;
+• availability local redness, strictly limited, without distribution in the initial stages;

 • the presence of pain, which can be felt both at rest and when, for example, pressing on the problem area;

-• the formation in the affected area of a specific red protrusion, at the end of which there may be a white blotch (indicates the presence of a purulent core);
+• formation in the affected area of a specific red protrusion, at the end of which there may be a white inclusion (indicating the presence of a purulent core);

-• with active processes affecting large areas, general symptoms may appear, such as fever, weakness, malaise, nausea, etc.
+• with active processes affecting large areas, general symptoms may appear, such as increased body temperature, weakness, malaise, nausea, etc.

-If general symptoms appear during an infection, it is recommended to immediately consult a doctor, as this indicates the progression of the disease.
+If infection occurs general symptoms, it is recommended to immediately consult a doctor, as this indicates the progression of the disease.

-Doctors today distinguish various types of skin inflammations.
+Doctors today distinguish various types of skin inflammation.
 The division occurs based on the prevalence of the process, the location of the pathological focus and other data.

 Abscess